new-mikha/HG-UV79/README.md

 you're talking over the Bluetooth headset microphone using this radio.
 There is a setting that looks like it should change the Bluetooth microphone
 gain: `47 Bluetooth_SET`/`3.BT_MIC`.
 Unfortunately, in my tests I found that this setting effectively changes nothing.
-No matter what value I set, the was no noticeable change in the microphone level.
+No matter what value I set, there was no noticeable change in the microphone level.

 ## All menu items